 The job outlook for school principals is expected to grow at average rates over the next decade, based on factors like increased student enrollment, higher state and local budgets, and the retirement of existing teachers.

 If you are an organized, motivated individual who’s passionate about helping students learn while supporting teachers in their success, a career as a school principal might be rewarding for you.

 School principals perform a wide variety of tasks, which on any given day include the following:

-- Scheduling and development: Establishes class schedules and activities while developing and maintaining curriculum standards.
+- Scheduling and development.
+Establishing class schedules and activities while developing and maintaining curriculum standards.

-- Overseeing hiring decisions: While teachers often have a summer break, school principals typically work throughout the year, during which time they usually make hiring decisions.
+- Overseeing hiring decisions.
+While teachers typically have a summer break, school principals typically work throughout the year, during which time they usually make hiring decisions.

 - Evaluating teacher performance: Principals observe teachers in their classrooms and assess their performance.

 - Meeting with parents and teachers: During these meetings, principals discuss how students are progressing with their coursework, as well as their overall behavior.